See also descriptions of polls for other years

 We use the term "SSM" to refer to same-sex marriage

-couples should be allowed to marry was at least temporarily settled in
+couples should be allowed to marry was at least temporarily settled on 2005-JUL-20, when federal bill C-38 was signed into law.
+In theory, it allowed same-sex

-couples to marry anywhere in Canada except for Prince Edward Island, arguably
+couples to marry anywhere in Canada.
+However Prince Edward Island -- arguably

-the most conservative province on matters related to homosexuality.
+the most conservative of Canada's provinces on matters related to homosexuality -- initially refused to honor the federal law.
 That

 One item on their agenda is to ask Parliament whether they wish to re-open the